istio/proxy/src/envoy/auth/README.md

 If a HTTP request contains a JWT in the HTTP Authorization header:
 - `Authorization: Bearer <JWT>`
-Envoy proxy will try to verified it with configured issuers.
+Envoy proxy will try to verify it with configured issuers.

 ### Behavior after verification